sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Code Review Best Practices](https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html) : Kevin London's blog
 - [Design Patterns](https://sourcemaking.com/design_patterns) : Design Patterns explained in detail with examples.
 - [Develop for Performance](http://developforperformance.com) : High-performance computing techniques for software architects and developers
-- [How to become a programmer, or the art of Googling well](https://okepi.wordpress.com/2014/08/21/how-to-become-a-programmer-or-the-art-of-googling-well/) : How to become a programmer, or the art of Googling well
+- [How to become a programmer or the art of Googling well](https://okepi.wordpress.com/2014/08/21/how-to-become-a-programmer-or-the-art-of-googling-well/) : How to become a programmer or the art of Googling well
 - [How to escape tutorial purgatory as a new developer — or at any time in your career](https://medium.freecodecamp.org/how-to-escape-tutorial-purgatory-as-a-new-developer-or-at-any-time-in-your-career-e3a4b2384a40) : How to escape tutorial purgatory
 - [JS Project Guidelines](https://github.com/wearehive/project-guidelines) : A set of best practices for JavaScript projects.
 - [Learn to Code With Me](https://learntocodewith.me) : A comprehensive site resource by Laurence Bradford for developers who aims to build a career in the tech world